gohanp75/openhab-openwebnet/README.md

 1. `bundle:uninstall <ID>` to remove previous version of the binding
 1. copy the new binding jar file to `addons/` folder

-The new version of the binding should now be installed.
+The new version of the binding should now be installed, check the version number in *PaperUI > Configuration > Bindings*.

 ## Discovery